 A truly authoritative edition of Might is Right by Ragnar Redbeard.
 The variant text of five original editions harmonized into one, with thousands of previously undocumented footnotes and citations.
 New introduction by Peter H. Gilmore, High Priest of the Church of Satan.

-Besides the editions published while the author still lived, and the amazing Might is Right: The Authoritative Edition, there is a few more out there.
+Besides the editions published while the author still lived, there is a few more out there.